looker-open-source/extension-gen-ai/README.md

 ![Workflow](/images/looker-extension-workflow-data-exploration.png)

 #### Workflow for Data Exploration with BQML Remote UDF with Vertex AI
-For production environment, it is recommended to use the deployment using BigQuery Remote UDFs, which uses a Google Cloud Function that will connect to Vertex AI API's.
+For production environments, it is recommended to use the deployment using BigQuery Remote UDFs, which uses a Google Cloud Function that will connect to Vertex AI API's.
 This option is more flexible as it is easy to change the Model, parameters and also give a fine-tuned endpoint (when gemini-pro supports it in the near future.) [https://cloud.google.com/bigquery/docs/remote-functions]

 #### Workflow for Data Exploration with Custom Fine Tune Model (Optional Path to be implemented)